Picture taken from here

 Now I’m going to diverge a bit because it is really interesting to think about the multiple layers of values and visions embedded in educational technology.
 Especially when we think about technologies that are designed specifically for the purpose of education, like a course management system.

 Let’s consider Moodle, for example.
-I find the misalignment between the ethos of the Moodle developer community and the end product quite puzzling for example.
+I find the misalignment between the ethos of the Moodle developer community and the end product quite puzzling.
 Let me explain: